-Why are blacks disproportionately affected by the pandemic?
+Why are Black people disproportionately affected by the pandemic?
 The answer is multifaceted.
-A thorough response highlights the economic and social disparities that have affected the black community for decades.
+A thorough response highlights the economic and social disparities that have affected the Black community for decades.
 In my view, African Americans are succumbing to COVID-19 at higher rates than other Americans because of a toxic combination of:

-For the public, media and governmental officials, the current pandemic is highlighting the existence of health disparities and their impact on black populations, contributing to blacks’ shorter life expectancies (compared to whites) even when controlled for socioeconomic classifications.
+For the public, media and governmental officials, the current pandemic is highlighting the existence of health disparities and their impact on Black populations, contributing to Black peoples’ shorter life expectancies (compared to that of white peoples’) even when controlled for socioeconomic classifications.

 Minority health disparities are a recurring problem and an everyday reality, pandemic or not.